jwatowatson/Andrade_replication/README.md

 ## Synchronicity of infection

-Brigadier Hamilton Fairley did some pretty cool experiments (subinoculations of vivax and falciparum).
-Vivax doesn't sequester: he showed a log-linear increase in parasite densities.
+Brigadier Sir Neil Hamilton Fairley did some pretty cool experiments at the Cairns experimental station (Sidelights on malaria in man obtained by subinoculation experiments, 1947).
+Vivax doesn't sequester and he showed a log-linear increase in parasite densities.
 Falciparum does sequester so we see a sine-wave increase in parasite densities:

 ![Sine-wave increase in parasite densities from Hamilton Fairley's experiments](Fairley1947.png)